olumide1128/BirthdayReminder/README.txt

 win10toast (needs pip to install)

 NOTE: You would need to create a database.txt file where the birthday and names of friends would be.
-The python program would run through this file every startup to check for a birthday for that day.
+The python program would run through this file every startup (You can use a scheduler) to check for a birthday for that day.

 Content of the database.txt file should be in this format: